Itinerant groups in Europe

 There are a number of traditionally itinerant or travelling groups in Europe.

-The origins of the indigenous itinerant groups are not always clear.
+Itinerant groups are communities that travel habitually from place to place rather than living in one permanent location.
+The origins of the traditionally itinerant groups in Europe are not always clear.
 The largest of these groups is the Romani people (also known as Roma or Gypsies, with the latter being increasingly taken as derogatory).
 They left India around 1,500 years ago, entering Europe around 1,000 years ago via the Balkans.
 They include the Sinti people, the second largest group.
-Travellers, assumed to have taken up the travelling lifestyle out of necessity at some point during the early modern period, are unrelated to the Romani, and are assumed not to be ethnically distinct from their source population.
+Travellers, assumed to have begun travelling from necessity during the early modern period, are unrelated to the Romani, and are assumed not to be ethnically distinct from their source population.
 However, recent DNA testing has shown that the Irish Travellers are of Irish origin but are genetically distinct from their settled counterparts due to social isolation, and more groups are being studied.
 The third largest group in Europe is the Yenish, an indigenous Germanic group.

 Many itinerant groups speak their own language or dialect, though with outsiders they will use the language of the surrounding settled population.
 Such insider languages are often a blend of the regional settled language and Romani language, but sometimes a cant based on a regional language without Romani influence.
 As opposed to nomads, who travel with and subsist on herds of livestock, itinerant groups traditionally travel for trade or other work for the sedentary populations amongst which they live.

 Indigenous Dutch Travellers (Woonwagenbewoners)

-Indigenous Dutch Travellers, known in the Netherlands as caravan dwellers, were first recorded as a population in the 1879 census, but have existed since the advent of industrial mechanization in the first half of the 19th century.
-They travelled around in search of employment and practised traditional professions like chair bottomers, tinsmiths, broom binders, traders, peddlers, artisans, etc. As of 2018, some 30,000–60,000 Travellers live in the Netherlands, most of whom are Catholics living in the south of the country.
+Indigenous Dutch Travellers, known in the Netherlands as caravan dwellers (woonwagenbewoners), were first recorded as a population in the 1879 census, but have existed since the advent of industrial mechanization in the first half of the 19th century.
+They travelled in search of work.
+They practised traditional crafts: chair bottomers; tinsmiths; broom binders; peddlers.
+As of 2018, some 30,000–60,000 Travellers live in the Netherlands, most of whom are Catholics living in the south of the country.
 Many Travellers used to speak a cant language, Bargoens, and a derivative sociolect continues to exist.

 Living in trailer parks or caravan camps gave rise to the pejorative name Kampers to refer to Dutch Travellers, while the latter prefer to call themselves Reizigers ('Travellers').
 In turn, Travellers have used the term burger against those who live in regular housing.
 Similar to indigenous Norwegian Travellers, Dutch and Flemish Travellers are theorised to have Yenish (German) admixture.